Carrie Coon: 2006–2013: Early roles and theater work

-Breakthrough with Gone Girl and The Leftovers
+2014–2019: Acclaim in prestige television

-Following her Tony Award nomination, in 2014 Coon was cast as one of the main characters in the HBO drama series The Leftovers, alongside Justin Theroux, Amy Brenneman, and Ann Dowd.
+Following her Tony Award nomination in 2014, Coon was cast as one of the main characters in the HBO drama series The Leftovers, alongside Justin Theroux, Amy Brenneman, and Ann Dowd.
 That same year, she made her film debut in Gone Girl, based on the 2012 novel of same name and directed by David Fincher.

 In early 2015, Coon starred in the lead role of the Off-Broadway production of Placebo at Playwrights Horizons.
-She also participated in readings for her husband Tracy Letts' 2015–2016 season play Mary Page Marlowe and was in talks to perform in the production in Chicago if her filming schedule with The Leftovers permits; in December 2015, it was announced that Coon would be one of six actresses portraying the title character in Mary Page Marlowe for the Steppenwolf Theatre Company in Chicago from March to May 2016.
+She also participated in readings for her husband Tracy Letts' 2015–2016 season play Mary Page Marlowe and was in talks to perform in the production in Chicago if her filming schedule with The Leftovers permitted; in December 2015, it was announced that Coon would be one of six actresses portraying the title character in Mary Page Marlowe for the Steppenwolf Theatre Company in Chicago from March to May 2016.
 In April 2015, Coon left The Gersh Agency for United Talent Agency.
 In October and November 2015, Coon filmed the movie Strange Weather alongside actress Holly Hunter for director Katherine Dieckmann in Mississippi.
 In December 2015, she filmed the horror romance The Keeping Hours for director Karen Moncrieff and Blumhouse Productions.

 Coon starred in the lead role of Gloria Burgle in the third season of the FX anthology series Fargo.
 She received a nomination for the Outstanding Lead Actress in a Limited Series or Movie for her role and won the TCA Award for Individual Achievement in Drama for both Fargo and The Leftovers.
-In 2017, she played real life journalist Meg Greenfield in the Steven Spielberg-directed historical drama film The Post.
+In 2017, she filmed Great Choice, a horror short mimicking a 1990s Red Lobster commercial.
+The same year she played real life journalist Meg Greenfield in the Steven Spielberg–directed historical drama film The Post.
 In 2018, Coon co-starred in the Steve McQueen heist thriller film Widows.

-Coon provided the voice and motion capture for Proxima Midnight, a member of the Black Order and a child of Thanos, in the Russo brothers-directed superhero film Avengers: Infinity War (2018).
+Coon provided the voice and motion capture for Proxima Midnight, a member of the Black Order and a child of Thanos, in the superhero film Avengers: Infinity War (2018) directed by the Russo brothers.

-On April 30, 2020, Coon joined the cast of the HBO drama series The Gilded Age as Bertha Russell, replacing Amanda Peet.

-She received a Canadian Screen Award nomination for Best Actress at the 9th Canadian Screen Awards in 2021, for her work in the film The Nest.